bruhwarda/vlookin-FE/README.md

-# PropertEase
+# vlookin-FE
-PropertEase is basically a tenant management system.
+vlookin properties is basically a tenant management system.